Living in Dubai, UAE: An Expat Guide

 Overall, Dubai is a great option for those seeking a luxurious nomad base.

-The visas are extremely easy to come by and setting up a business is encouraged in Dubai.
+A visa for Dubai is extremely easy to come by and setting up a business is encouraged in Dubai.
 You can also set up a bank account with no problem at all.

 Business tax, personal tax, residency requirements and everything in between – we can help you with that here at Nomad Capitalist.